medhaa09/AttendanceAppTask/README.md

 ## Detailed Explanation

 ### Authentication
-The `auth.go` file handles user authentication, including JWT generation and validation.
+The `handlers.go` file handles user authentication, including JWT generation and validation.
 Middleware functions ensure that only authenticated users can access certain routes.

 ### Database Connection
-The `db.go` file in the `utils` directory handles the connection to the MongoDB database using environment variables specified in the `.env` file.
+The `store.go` file in the `utils` directory handles the connection to the MongoDB database.

 ### Middleware
-- **TokenAuthMiddleware:** Validates JWT tokens for secure routes.
+- **TokenAuthMiddleware():** Validates JWT tokens for secure routes.
-- **IsAdmin:** Ensures that only admin users can access certain routes.
+- **IsAdmin():** Ensures that only admin users can access certain routes.

-### Token Management
-The `token.go` file in the `utils` directory contains functions for generating and validating JWT tokens.

 ### Models
-The `user.go` file in the `models` directory defines the structure of user data stored in MongoDB.
+The `models.go.go` file in the `models` directory defines the structure of user data stored in MongoDB.

-### Handlers
-The `auth.go` file in the `handlers` directory contains functions for handling authentication-related requests.

 ## Conclusion